Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators: Bandwidth selection

 \section{Bandwidth selection}

-Exact MISE results for NM distributions lend themselves naturally to the possibility of estimating the optimal bandwidth \emph{and} kernel order by parametrically fitting a finite normal mixture distribution to the data and plugging this preliminary estimate into the exact MISE expression which can then be minimised over $h$ and $r$.
+Exact MISE results for the NM distributions lend themselves naturally to the possibility of estimating the optimal bandwidth \emph{and} kernel order by parametrically fitting a finite normal mixture distribution to the data and plugging this preliminary estimate into the exact MISE expression which can then be minimised over $h$ and $r$.

+The fundamental difference between this approach and the methods based on asymptotic approximations to MISE is the nature of the approximation involved.
+The proposed method utilises the exact finite sample MISE expressions, but will generally involve a non-asymptotic finite normal mixture approximation to the unknown distribution, unless the latter is in fact a normal mixture.
+It is thus reasonable to expect that while neither method will be uniformly best, the proposed approach will perform better in situations where the asymptotic approximation to MISE is poor and the distribution can be well approximated by a normal mixture.
+Extensions to other classes of distributions are also possible.

 The main competitor of the proposed NM plug-in approach is the cross-validation (CV) bandwidth of \citet{bowman1998} which directly minimises an estimate of MISE.
 (CV criterion is an unbiased estimator of MISE for sample size $n-1$, up to an additive constant which does not depend on $h$).
 CV approach performs well in simulations and has the advantage that it does not require any preliminary estimates.
-However, it does not provide a way to select the optimal kernel order.
+Comparisons of the CV approach with the methods based on asymptotic approximations can be found in, e.g., \citet{tenreiro2006}.
+In general, neither method is uniformly better than others.

-In contradistinction, the NM plug-in approach yields estimates of $h$ and $r$, and thus can be expected to outcompete CV in cases where higher order kernels provide a substantial improvement in MISE and the underlying distribution can be well approximated by a finite normal mixture.
+The NM plug-in approach yields estimates of $h$ and $r$, and thus can be expected to outcompete CV in cases where higher order kernels provide a substantial improvement in MISE and the underlying distribution can be well approximated by a finite normal mixture.
 The presence of the approximation error and the need to fit a mixture distribution, including determining the number of components, are the main drawbacks of the proposed procedure.

-In the remainder of this section the performance of the NM plug-in approach is assessed via a simulation study using the same fifteen NM distributions as in section \ref{sec:analysis.of.mise} (Figure \ref{Fig:MWNMdens1-15}) and three non-NM distributions: a Gamma(2,1) distribution \citep[cf.][sec.4]{bowman1998} and Student's $t$ distributions with $3$ and $4$ degrees of freedom.
+In the remainder of this section the performance of the NM plug-in approach is assessed via a simulation study using the same fifteen NM distributions as in section \ref{sec:analysis.of.mise} (Figure \ref{Fig:MWNMdens1-15}) and three non-NM distributions: a Gamma(2,1) distribution \citep[cf.][Section 4]{bowman1998} and Student $t$ distributions with $3$ and $4$ degrees of freedom.